-It is Breast Cancer Awareness Month, and this blog article is Part 3 of Dr. Bailey's Thriving Series, our 5-part series sharing Dr. Bailey's insights and personal experiences for how to go beyond surviving cancer, to thriving.
+Moving from breast cancer victim to survivor, and then thrivor, required that I let go of control.
+It is Breast Cancer Awareness Month, and this blog article is Part 3 of my Thriving Series, The Thriving Series is a 5-part series sharing my insights and personal experiences, as a doctor who has survived breast cancer, for how to go beyond surviving cancer, to thriving.

 I recognize that there are a few things in life that I’ve irrationally clung to, like a security blanket.
 These are things that have made me feel safe and that have anchored me throughout my life.
 One of those has been my career.
 My career has defined my sense of self, given me self-worth, and also given me the financial ability to support myself “no matter what happens.”
 I’m a doctor, I’m proud to think that I’m good at it, and my skill puts food on the table and a roof over my family’s head no matter where we end up in the world.
 It also connects me to my community.
 The relationships I’ve built with my patients are precious gifts.

-When I got breast cancer, I had to let go of all of this.
+When I got breast cancer, I had to let go of much of what I thought was important about being a career woman.

 I didn’t let go right away.
 Although, it actually didn't take long.
 My diagnosis was so grave and my treatment so harrowing that I got a message from my “gut” that I needed to go on full medical leave from my practice.
 Doing this also meant I was going to have to explain the situation to my patients, my community, and my blog readers.
 I needed to admit that I had a very serious cancer.
 For me, this was like jumping into the abyss, because I was proud of being a tough gal who takes care of others first.

-When I first received the diagnosis I tried to keep working.
+When I first received the diagnosis, I tried to keep working.
 It was quickly apparent that I couldn’t keep it up.
 I was an emotional train wreck, and this meant I wasn't able to also be a caregiver.
-In fact, my gut was telling me that I needed to marshall all of my energy and resources to fight my own illness, endure, and recover.
-At first I was so scared to step out of what was secure and familiar that I kept trying to soldier on.
+In fact, my gut was telling me that I needed to marshal all of my energy and resources to fight my own illness, endure, and recover.
+At first, I was so scared to step out of what was secure and familiar that I kept trying to soldier on.

 I got the “ah-ha” moment one day as I was finishing up an appointment with a woman.
 I told her to come back in 2 months for a follow up, and I immediately felt the tears well up and run down my cheeks.
 I had to admit that I didn’t know if I would be here in 2 months, that I had bad cancer, that I was starting chemo, and that I didn’t know how sick I would be during treatment.
 Obviously, I couldn’t break down in tears at the end of every patient visit.
 I also had to admit to myself that I didn’t have the fight within me to advocate or care for my patients like I was used to doing.
 I’ve always been a captain-of-the-ship type of doctor; a swashbuckler when it comes to their holistic dermatology medical care.
 The breast cancer diagnosis had fully abducted the swashbuckling captain within me.
 I didn’t have the energy, focus, or fight in me to practice medicine.
 I needed to step out of my practice - for the first time in my professional life - and I didn’t know if I was going to come back alive.